Kang the Conqueror: New Empire, Avengers Forever, and Young Avengers

 After some months, Kang embarks on an ambitious scheme to conquer the Earth, this time aided by his son Marcus, who uses the "Scarlet Centurion" alias.
 Kang promises any who aid him on Earth a place in his new order, which puts Earth's defenses and the Avengers under strain as they fight off villain after villain.
 He then takes control of Earth's defense systems, and forces a surrender after destroying Washington, D.C., killing millions.
 The Avengers continue to battle the forces of Kang's new empire, and Captain America eventually defeats him in personal combat.
 Although imprisoned, Kang is freed by his son, revealed to be only one of a series of clones, and kills clone Marcus for betraying him by assisting Warbird during the invasion and keeping it secret despite multiple opportunities to admit the truth; while Kang could tolerate the treachery if it allowed Marcus to become his own man, he cannot tolerate a traitor who remains active in his ranks.
 Depressed at his new loss, Kang retreats from Earth.

 At some point, Kang travels back to his own past to prevent an incident where a confrontation with a bully left him in a coma for a year.
 Meeting his future self so horrifies Kang's past self that he steals Kang's armor and retreats to the past, using an emergency protocol created by the Vision to recruit a new team that comes to be known as the Young Avengers.
 The young Kang adopts the alias of Iron Lad.
 When Kang tracks his younger self to the past, the Young Avengers are able to kill him, but the subsequent changes to history force Iron Lad to return to his time and erase his memory of these events, although the Young Avengers remain as a team with Iron Lad's armor now self-operating with a consciousness based on an amalgamation of Iron Lad and the Vision.

 Kang travels the multiverse and recruits a number of individuals to save it.
-He appears to the remaining members of the Avengers Unity Squad after Earth has been destroyed by a Celestial leaving only the mutants.
-Temporal barriers prevent Kang simply traveling back himself, but he is able to help the surviving Unity Squad members project their minds back into their past selves so that they can defeat the Celestial that attacked Earth.
+He appears to the remaining members of the Avengers Unity Squad after Earth has been destroyed by a Celestial.
+Temporal barriers prevent Kang from traveling back himself, but he is able to help the surviving Unity Squad members project their minds into their past selves so that they can defeat the Celestial that attacked Earth.
 Kang subsequently attempts to steal the Celestials' power for himself, requiring Sunfire and Havok to put themselves at risk by absorbing some of his energy themselves so that they can force him to expend his stolen power.